FAQ: Getting Started as a New Official in the Ohio Valley Region

 What are the officiating certification levels in USA Volleyball?

 There are six levels of certification for referees in USA Volleyball.
-They are: Junior, Provisional, Regional, Junior National, National, and International.
-New officials will earn either a Junior or a Provisional rating at their evaluation tournament.
-There are corresponding certification levels for scorekeepers in USAV.
+They are: Junior Regional, Provisional, Regional, Junior National, National, and International.
+New officials will earn either a Junior Regional or a Provisional rating at their evaluation tournament.
+There are corresponding certification levels for scorers in USAV.

-The Junior, Provisional and Regional officials are the largest population of officials, and they are mostly local, grassroots folks!
+The Junior Regional, Provisional and Regional officials are the largest population of officials, and they are mostly local, grassroots folks!
 Junior National and National officials generally travel regionally or throughout the country to work at significant USAV National events.
-International officials travel around the world to work International volleyball events, such as the Pan American Games, Goodwill Games, the World Cup, and the Olympics.
+International officials travel around the world to work International volleyball events, such as the Pan American Games, Goodwill Games, the World Cup, World League, World Championships and the Olympic Games.

-What should I expect at my training/rating tournament when I am being evaluated for my Provisional certification?
+What should I expect at my training/evaluation tournament for my initial certification?

-Most tournaments will begin at 9am; this will be verified by the OVR Referee Chair prior to your arrival.
-For a 9am start, candidates should arrive by 8:15am.
-(In regular season tournaments, officials must arrive at least 30 minutes prior to the start of play.)
+You will arrive at the training/evaluation tournament at least 45 minutes prior to the start of the first match.
+(For regular season tournaments, referees must arrive at least 30 minutes prior to the start of play.)
 Plan on being there a better part of the day.
-Most candidates will be finished with the process by 4pm.
+Most candidates will be finished with the process by 4PM.

-You will receive training and evaluation as first referee, second referee and scorekeeper.
+You will receive training and evaluation as first referee, second referee and scorer.
 If you have difficulty with any of the three evaluations, time permitting, you will be evaluated a second time.
 This is not guaranteed, however, as the number of candidates at each site will determine whether extra matches will be available.
+You will also work at least one set as a line judge and one set as a Libero tracker.

 What should I take to my practical evaluation tournament?